 Both EDI and APIs each transfer data from one system to another, so how do you know which to use?
 The simplest answer to that question isn’t a very clear-cut one, because it will depend on your ecosystem of trading partners and applications.
 However, the longer answer is that you’ll likely need to support both mechanisms on a single platform if your business intends to grow.

-In the diagram below, you can see how Cleo Integration Cloud uses EDI and APIs to automate, orchestrate and direct dataflows between you and your trading partners.
+In the diagram below, you can see how Cleo Integration Cloud (CIC) uses EDI and APIs to automate, orchestrate and direct dataflows between you and your trading partners.

 On the lefthandside, EDI processes flow bidirectionally based on what is being communicated and on the righthandside internal format data is ingested into back-end ERP systems via an API connection: